Exchange Rate: Right now, give or take a few cents, the Canadian dollar is pretty much at par with the American dollar (hooray for us!)

 The weather was ideal with blue skies and a light breeze and Texans are really, really friendly.
 We also got to drive by the George Bush turnpike, which has got to be some kind of American highlight, doesn’t it?
 Sheesh.
 President for 8 years, and all he got was a lousy turnpike…

 Costs: Texas was very affordable for us.
 We averaged $62.75/day for both of us.
 BUT…we were totally spoiled by our friends Jany and Max.
-We stayed in their beautifully designed Dallas home (Jany was on Design Star and is now filming HomErgency on SheKnows website), and were treated by them at every turn.
+We stayed in their beautifully designed Dallas home (Jany was on Design Star), and were treated by them at every turn.
 They were such amazing hosts.